Ruhaan-Bansal/Ruhaan-B-Blog/index.md

 Compacted Int II/III A 2

-I have done Science Olympiad
+I have done Science Olympiad for 3 years in middle school.

+3 x Regional Champion.

+2nd in State for Codebusters.